Coin 0

 Key improvements included a course-tailored headline that anchored the question into a specific and familiar context, prompting users to think within a defined group rather than facing a vague, open-ended task.

-Vote page, old versus new Vote Comparison Mobile
+Vote page comparison, old versus new

 Inputs were prioritised and separated from supporting guidance to reduce cognitive load and make the job to be done obvious.
 Messaging shifted from reward-first to reassurance-first, addressing doubts like anonymity before presenting incentives, which built trust.